-Walking trails around the property, including its dam, allow visitors to see birds and native animals in their natural state.
+Walking trails around the property allow visitors to see birds and native animals in their natural state.
 Visitors may also view Taabinga’s cemetery, watch cattle work in action or simply relax in its tranquil setting.

 The Homestead also caters for group visits, which feature a guided tour of the Homestead and outbuildings together with morning or afternoon tea as required.

 A visit to Taabinga Homestead offers a genuine experience of rural living as well as a glimpse of past lifestyles at this historic property.
-Taabinga Homestead is owned and managed by Libby Leu and Colin Marshall.
+Taabinga Homestead is owned and managed by Libby Leu following the recent death of Colin Marshall.
 Libby’s family has owned and lived at the Homestead since 1887.

 The traditional owners of the property are the Wakka Wakka people.